openhab/openhab-addons/bundles/org.openhab.binding.radiothermostat/README.md

 then
   // Display up to 5 numbers in the thermostat's Price Message Area (PMA)
   // A decimal point can be used.
 CT80 can display a negative '-' number
-  // Send null or empty string to clear the number and restore the time display var Number temp = Math.round((OutsideTemp.state as DecimalType).doubleValue).intValue Therm_Message.sendCommand(temp) end
+  // Sends empty string to clear the number and restore the time display if OutsideTemp is undefined var temp = ""

+  if (newState != null && newState != UNDEF) {
+      temp = Math.round((newState as DecimalType).doubleValue).intValue.toString
+  }

+  Therm_Message.sendCommand(temp)
+end
 ```